dxing97/libdiscord-0.2/LNOTES.md

 The request maker function is responsible for attaching the two headers required for all requests: the Authorization header containing the bot token and the User-Agent header, which specifies the client library and version number.

+The send queue is initialized empty.

+## The service loop

+In the main bot code, use an infinite loop to call ld_service, which sends any HTTP requests that need to be sent, and any websocket payloads that need to be sent, while respecting ratelimits.

+How does the bot coder use HTTP requests?
+Is calling a service function recursively really a good idea?